LinsFood | by Azlin Bloor

 Any entertaining we did, whatever the occasion, my husband was always in charge of seeing to the drinks.
 So that was also good.
 So, in your household, pick an adult who’s not cooking, and get him or her to see to the drinks.

 Seeing to the drinks also means that they will need to know what’s on offer before the guests arrive.
 This was something my husband never quite got!
-No matter how many times I told him, he’d still come up to me once the guests arrived, to ask what have we got!
+No matter how many times I told him, he’d still come up to me once the guests arrived, to ask what we had!
+Honestly!

 The Christmas Table